The majority of Women’s Health issues can be grouped into two main categories:

 Pregnancy hormones loosen your joints, ligaments and muscles whilst postural variations and an increase in weight can cause symptoms to arise.
 A large proportion of women suffer from a variety of different symptoms during pregnancy and after birth, our Physiotherapists are also able to assist you with your preparation for labour and the demands of caring for a newborn.

-Our Women’s Health Physiotherapists can tailor Pilates classes to suit your individual needs during and after your pregnancy by combining core stability exercises, pelvic floor strengthening, stretching and mobility exercises.
+Our Women’s Health Physiotherapists can tailor physio group exercises to suit your individual needs during and after your pregnancy by combining core stability exercises, pelvic floor strengthening, stretching and mobility exercises.
 This will provide relief for symptoms that may develop during these times.

 Our Women’s Health Physiotherapists will assess your symptoms to determine and assist with alleviating the cause of your problems.
 Treatment will be tailored to your condition after a detailed initial assessment that includes a thorough verbal history and should you consent a physical examination and/or Ultrasound.
 After the assessment has been conducted an individual program will be tailored in accordance with your symptoms.
 Treatment may include: